gildas-lormeau/zip.js/docs/classes/ZipWriter.md

 #### Remarks

-A split zip file is read as usual and written as a single zip file, its entries being relocated to the offsets they get once the disks are concatenated.
+The data of the zip file is copied, its central directory is rebuilt and its entries are relocated to the positions they get in the output.
+The disks of a split zip file passed as input are therefore unrelated to the disks of the output, which is a single zip file unless the writer is a split zip file writer.

 ***